-One of the primary uses of the relief map of Nunavut is natural resource management.
+Natural resource management is one of the primary uses of the Nunavut relief map.
 Nunavut is home to vast and pristine natural landscapes that are essential to the country’s economy and environmental health.
 The map can help resource managers identify areas with high elevations, such as mountains or plateaus, that may need to be more convenient for certain types of development.
 It can also aid in identifying low-lying areas, such as valleys or plains, that may be more appropriate for agriculture, mining, or other land uses.

 The relief map of Nunavut is also useful for scientific research, particularly in geology, climatology, and glaciology.
 The map’s elevation data and hypsometric tints provide a clear picture of the territory’s topography, which can be used to study the land’s geological history, processes, and current state.
 Furthermore, Nunavut is home to some of the world’s largest glaciers and ice caps, making the map an essential tool for studying and monitoring the territory’s changing climate and glacial landscape.

 The relief map of Nunavut is also valuable for emergency management, as it can aid in search and rescue operations, disaster response, and other emergencies.
 The map’s spot elevations can help rescuers pinpoint the location of individuals needing assistance.
 At the same time, its depiction of landforms and major lakes can provide critical information for planning and executing emergency response operations.